 What to Expect

-Sunday Service starts at 10 AM.
 You will be greeted at the door and given an order of service so you can easily follow along.
-Nursery and children's church is available.
+Nursery and children's church is available at the 9 AM service.
 The service lasts just over an hour.
 The liturgy (order of service) follows the Book of Common Prayer, the liturgy for Anglican Churches.

 The focus of our worship is hearing about and responding to the gospel of Jesus Christ as proclaimed through God's word in scripture and God's visible word in the sacraments.

-A typical service contains music (a mix of contemporary and traditional), scripture readings, a sermon based on the scripture readings, passing of the peace, a time of corporate prayer, and the sacrament of Holy Communion.
+A typical service contains music, scripture readings, a sermon based on the scripture readings, passing of the peace, a time of corporate prayer, and the sacrament of Holy Communion.
 We trust that you will feel warmly welcomed!

 What is Anglicanism?